 Re-scheduled examination is an extraordinary examination that is held for candidates who were suffering from acute illness in connection with the ordinary examination.
 Please note that acute illness is defined as illness that arose less than 14 days before the actual examination.

-If you are ill on the date of the examination, in order to have the right to re-scheduled examination, you must deliver a medical certificate to the faculty that is holding the examination no later than a week after the first examination for which the medical certificate applies (spring semester 2020 you can submit a self-certification).
+If you are ill on the date of the examination, in order to have the right to re-scheduled examination, you must deliver a medical certificate to the faculty that is holding the examination no later than a week after the first examination for which the medical certificate applies (Autumn semester 2020 you can submit a self-certification).